New Orleans Friends of Music

 - A digital video of your performance via email.

 - Perform in the Judges’ Masterclasses on Saturday, March 20, 2021, led by our Guest Artist Judges.
-Participation in the Judges’ Masterclasses is open to all registered ensembles, regardless of preliminary round results.
+Participation in the Judges’ Masterclasses is open to all registered ensembles.
 Space may be limited depending on the number of applicants.
 More information, including masterclass schedules, will be sent via email.

 All festival and prize related travel costs are the responsibility of the competing ensemble.
 For out-of-town ensembles, please contact us if you have questions or concerns regarding accommodations and/or travel.
 See our Resources Page or contact Jaren Atherholt (firstname.lastname@example.org) for ideas and more information.

-- Comment sheets and video footage will be provided within six weeks of the festival.
+- Comment sheets will be provided within six weeks of the festival.